anthonyhaj/battleships-PP3/README.md

 ### Site Owner
 5. I want users to be able to enter correct coordinates
-6. I want users to be able to see which cells have been used or hit
+6. I want users to be able to know when they have used the name coordinate
 7. I want users to know how coordinates should be entered and validated
 8. I want users to be able to choose if they would like to start playing